-The timekeeper’s face looks like a study in legibility, even though, using the yacht timer complication will require some getting used to (you will at least need to read the manual before operating the timekeeper), but otherwise the dial is very well designed.
+The timekeeper’s face looks like a study in legibility, even though, using the yacht timer complication will require some getting used to (you will at least need to read the manual before operating the timekeeper), but otherwise, the dial is well-designed.

 The three white Arabic numerals are bold, large and look especially contrast on the blue background of the dial.

 The hour markers are also prominent and distinctive, while the minute track leaves just enough space for the regatta timer to be perfectly functional.

 The Tambour Regate Navy is offered in a fairly sized 44 mm stainless steel case with peculiarly shaped lugs and is worn on a black rubber strap that has become a de-facto standard for all kinds of watches related to water in any way.

 As usual in this sizing department, the timepiece will take all available place on a normal wrist and the fact that is equipped with long lugs won’t help much if you order one without trying it first and suddenly find yourself with a piece that doesn’t fit and already costs at least 20 percent less than it was before your web-shop of choice packed and sent it (and given its price tag of €3000, this is a hefty pile of cash that you may lose due to being impatient).
 So, make sure that you try this device on your wrist before ordering one of these beauties.

 The case is water-resistant to 100 meters, so it will possibly survive unexpected bathing if you will have to save a young lady suddenly going overboard.